GeoscienceAustralia/galileoQC/docs/source/methods.md

 (methods-target)=
 # Methods

-This section provides a brief description of airborne gravity QC methods using the `AirGravQC` functions.
+This section provides a brief description of airborne gravity QC methods using the __pe*ga*susQC__ functions.

 The examples show the necessary and common parameters passed to each function.
 There are other parameters available for many of the functions providing additional options.
 Further information can be seen in the [API](modules.md) and examples are available in the [Tutorials](#tutorials-target).